Senryoku/Deecy/Readme.md

     -   User Tile Clip, only the simplest version is supported.
     -   Secondary accumulate buffer (very low priority, not sure if many games use this feature).
     -   Mipmaps for palette textures?
-    -   Punchthrough polygons: They should use the OIT pass like translucent polygons.
-Is it actually an issue in practice to treat them as opaque?
-I'm guessing, yes when drawing order matters (equal depth).
     -   Follow ISP_FEED_CFG discard mode flag?
 (Find a game that turns it off)

 ### Nice to have